 These videos are often a year in review, but they can cover whatever you want, from just one season to multiple years.
-For instance, Ubisoft sent millions of players a five-year personalized recap to kick off Ubisoft Connect.
+For instance, Ubisoft sent millions of players a five-year personalised recap to kick off Ubisoft Connect.

 As expected in the world of gaming, videos can also be interactive.
 Players can download recommended games or click to purchase weapons and skins straight from the video.
 This leads to direct ROI, like an 88% conversion rate for one anniversary highlights reel.

-Personalized Recap Videos: Examples from Biggest Brands
+Personalised Recap Videos: Examples from Biggest Brands

-Personalized highlight reels were especially popular during the pandemic — and they’re still going strong.
+Personalised highlight reels were especially popular during the pandemic — and they’re still going strong.
 We’ve seen firsthand how brands excite players and inspire them to come back for more.
 They send lapsed players who have lost interest post-pandemic their very own recap video to rekindle their love of the game, leading to impressive results like 17x player reengagement.

 One recent campaign was by Plarium.
 The top gaming brand celebrated their third anniversary of Raid: Shadow Legends by sending every player their very own recap video.

 Available in five languages, each video told its own story of the viewer’s legacy with high-quality visuals and narration.
 Each video was truly data-driven, leveraging over 150 data points to give players insight into their performance, such as how they compared to other players.